sandeep194920/StaarCoding/docs/recursion/problems/recursion_on_arrays.md

   const newArr = arr.slice(1); // arr.slice creates a new array from defined index until end of the array

+  // Note: Instead of doing arr[0] and then arr.slice(1), we can do arr.shift() as
+  // shown in the example of 'Array Reverse' problem below.

   return arr[0] + sumOfAll(newArr);
 };